akorovai/e-commerce-application/README.md

-Here's the updated documentation with the combined installation and startup steps:

----

 # e-commerce-application

 A microservices-based e-commerce platform designed for scalability and flexibility.
 This application leverages modern Java technologies to handle various aspects of e-commerce, including product management, customer interactions, orders, payments, and notifications.